JustLeader69420/mmx-marlin-custom/README.md

  - Add reset settings button somewhere
  - Add GCODE to manipulate all the settings currently only available on the touchscreen?
  - Make the language button open a list instead of cycling?
+ - Skip storage selection menu when only one storage media type inserted?
+   - show error when no media inserted and return to main menu

 # Original README.md